olin/collascii/reports/proposal.md

 - Evan: Read Chapters 11 (Sockets and Networking) and 12 (Threads) of HFC for more info on networking in C. _Done when they're read and a written summary is commented in Trello._
 - Evan: Write a spec and implementation of a single-threaded server/client that can send an ascii canvas back and forth. _Done when a pull-request with the code is approved and merged._
+- Matt: Go through ncurses tutorials above. _Done when they're read and a written summary is commented in Trello._
+- Matt: Write spec for Terminal UI _Done when pull request is merged_
+- Matt: sketch ncurses implementation. _Done when checked and pull request is merged_